henry4k/konstrukt-devtools/README.md

 Konstrukt DevTools Package
 =========================

-A package for a game called [Konstrukt](https://github.com/henry4k/konstrukt).
+A package for an engine called [Konstrukt](https://github.com/henry4k/konstrukt).

 This package contains developer tools, which aid in creating and debugging content for Konstrukt.